ossf/allstar/opt-out.md

 ## Disable Allstar, org-level opt-in strategy

-These instuctions disable Allstar on a repository when Allstar is configured at the org-level using the opt-in strategy.
+These instuctions disable Allstar on a repository when Allstar is configured at the organization level using the opt-in strategy.

 In the org-level .allstar repository, open the `allstar.yaml` file.
 Find the `optInRepos` setting: